sruthiVnest/iep-poc-backend/README.md

-install required packages
+Mock api created for iep-poc .
-run command 'node server.js' in cmd to run it it localhost:3000
+Return values are hardcoded in server.js file install required packages run command 'node server.js' in cmd to run it in localhost:3000